phac-nml/pipeline-standards/README.md

 When the default registry is set to `quay.io`, containers are downloaded from `quay.io` by default (e.g., `biocontainers/fastqc:0.11.9--0` becomes `quay.io/biocontainers/fastqc:0.11.9--0`).
 This configuration can be problematic if the pipeline includes containers from multiple registries, such as `quay.io` and `docker.io`, since only one default registry can be configured at a time.

-Our chosen solution is to designate `quay.io` as the default container registry.
-To accommodate containers from alternative registries (e.g., `docker.io`), we introduce the `override_default_container_registry` parameter.
+Our chosen solution is to maintain nf-core standards and designate `quay.io` as the default `docker.registry`.
+To accommodate containers from alternative registries (e.g., `docker.io`), we introduce the `override_configured_docker_registry` parameter.
 This parameter directs the pipeline to remove the default prefix from the container name, ensuring proper download from the specified private or alternative container registry.

-To specify an alternative registry for a module, use the `container` directive with a conditional check using the `params.override_default_container_registry` within a nested ternary operator in its closure.
+To specify an alternative registry for a module, use the `container` directive with a conditional check using the `params.override_configured_docker_registry` within a nested ternary operator in its closure.

 Below is an example of a `container` directive specifying the software requirements for a module in an IRIDA Next Nextflow pipeline:

 ```
 container "${ workflow.containerEngine == 'singularity' && !task.ext.singularity_pull_docker_container ?
     'https://depot.galaxyproject.org/singularity/fastqc:0.11.9--0' :
-    (params.override_default_container_registry ? 'docker.io/biocontainers/fastqc:v0.11.9_cv8' : 'biocontainers/fastqc:0.11.9--0') }"
+    (params.override_configured_docker_registry ? 'docker.io/biocontainers/fastqc:v0.11.9_cv8' : 'biocontainers/fastqc:0.11.9--0') }"
 ```

-In this example, the `override_default_container_registry` parameter ensures the default Docker registry (`quay.io`) is overridden, allowing the pipeline to use the DockerHub container registry (`docker.io`) instead.
+In this example, the `override_configured_docker_registry` parameter ensures the default Docker registry (`quay.io`) is overridden, allowing the pipeline to use the DockerHub container registry (`docker.io`) instead.

-#### 5.2.2.1 Additional Configurations for Supporting the `--override_default_container_registry` Parameter
+#### 5.2.2.1 Additional Configurations for Supporting the `--override_configured_docker_registry` Parameter

-To enable dynamic selection of container registries within the IRIDA Next Nextflow pipeline modules when using the `--override_default_container_registry parameter`, additional Nextflow configuration files need to be updated or implemented.
+To enable dynamic selection of container registries within the IRIDA Next Nextflow pipeline modules when using the `--override_configured_docker_registry parameter`, additional Nextflow configuration files need to be updated or implemented.

 1. Update the `nextflow.config` File and Define the Parameter in the Schema

-   - Update the `nextflow.config file` to include the `override_default_container_registry parameter`, and add this new parameter to the `nextflow_schema.json` file:
+   - Update the `nextflow.config file` to include the `override_configured_docker_registry parameter`, and add this new parameter to the `nextflow_schema.json` file:

 **nextflow.config**: